CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 The global `BundleContextPrivate` pointer and its accessor functions that allow `GetBundleContext` to work are provided when the user adds the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro to their bundle code (`BundleInitialization.h`).
 While this is required without DS, our current documentation shows it not being used with DS.
 Because the DS Code Generation Tool already provides a facility for inserting code into the bundle, the tool will be modified to insert the necessary code, providing the contents of the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro for the developer automatically.

-The immediate bundle loader already has the necessary logic for initializing the context pointer, but it is guarded by a conditional that it should not be.
-The resolution for this component is to simply pull the initialization outside of that conditional. (`BundlePrivate::Start0`)
+The necessary infrastructure for initializing the global context pointer is currently only present privately in the CF. As it needs to be invoked both from the CF and from DS, it will be moved to a shared location, and any dependencies on the CF will be severed.

+This code will then be used in the following locations to initialize the bundle context pointer:

+1. Replacing the original code in `BundlePrivate::Start0`, but not changing existing functionality. `GetBundleContext` will continue working for non-DS bundles.
+2. To `scrimpl::GetComponentCreatorDeletors`, ensuring initialization for all DS bundles (with both immediate and delayed loading)

+The core framework's bundle loader (`BundlePrivate::Start0`), which is also responsible for DS bundles with activators, already has the necessary logic for initializing the context pointer.
+This logic relies on the `BundleContextPrivate` class and `BundleUtils` functions, which are both private to the CF, so they will be moved to the `util` folder to make them accessible to DS.

+To eliminate the dependency of setting the bundle context pointer on `BundleContextPrivate`, the pointed type will be changed to a `BundleContext`.
+This will result in a change in the setter's binary interface used by the framework.

-As the lazy bundle loader completely lacks initialization code, it will need to be copied from the immediate bundle loader and be placed such that it runs once, after the bundle is loaded into memory but before the bundle activator is run. (`scrimpl::GetComponentCreatorDeletors`)
+As the DS bundle loader (`scrimpl::GetComponentCreatorDeletors`) completely lacks initialization code, it will need to be copied from the immediate bundle loader and be placed such that it runs once, immediately after the bundle is loaded into memory.
+Adjustments may need to be made due to the differences in available data outside the CF.

 If initialization fails, for example because the symbols do not exist in the bundle, an error will be logged and initialization will continue.
+This matches current behavior.
 The bundle signature check should prevent corrupted bundles from loading.
-Not failing will allow existing DS bundles that were built before this fix to still be loaded and used.

-Tests for the DS Code Generation changes will be added to `SCRCodegenTests`, and tests for the bundle loaders will be added to `usDeclarativeServicesTests`.
+Tests for the DS Code Generation changes will be implemented by adding to or modifying `SCRCodegenTests`, and tests for bundle initialization will be added to `usDeclarativeServicesTests`.
+Code generation testing will ensure that the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro and its requisite `#include` are emitted.
+Bundle initialization testing will ensure that the various ways of accessing the bundle context produce consistent results.

 ## How we teach this